 Bertani’s impact on Veneto wine making, particularly in Amarone production, is so considerable that ‘Bertani’ and ‘Amarone’ are nearly synonymous.
 Their 150+ year history is dotted with groundbreaking initiatives and royal accreditation.
 While respectful of their past, Bertani strives towards innovation, using progressive techniques and equipment allied with extensive experience and a deeply felt respect for tradition to provide wines of uncompromising quality.TERROIR & VINTAGE NOTES

-The vines are vertical-trellised, with Guyot pruning and a planting density of 5000 plants/ha.
-The vines are vertical-trellised, with Guyot pruning and a planting density of 5000 plants/ha.WINEMAKING
+The vines are vertical-trellised, with Guyot pruning and a planting density of 2,024 plants per acre.WINEMAKING & AGEING

 Bright hints of redcurrants, plums, raspberries, sour cherries balanced by spicy notes reminiscent of pepper and cinnamon.
-On the palate it is approachable, fresh and pleasant, thanks to good balance between acidity, savoury notes and richness of flavour.
-It is excellent with strong-flavoured pasta dishes, grilled, roast and stewed meat and medium-matured cheese.
+On the palate it is approachable, fresh and pleasant, thanks to good balance between acidity, savory notes and richness of flavor.
+It is excellent with strong flavored pasta dishes, grilled, roast and stewed meat and medium matured cheese.